 A child may develop a food allergy because their body hasn't yet developed a tolerance to a food protein, but then may "outgrow" the allergy and build up a tolerance to that food.

 Conversely, a child or adult may tolerate a food at first (sometimes for years), but then develop an allergy to that food because their tolerance of that food breaks down.
 For example, someone may eat shellfish without any issues for years, but then develop a shellfish allergy in their 30s because their tolerance to shellfish breaks down.

 Someone's body may also never build up tolerance to a food after it breaks down or is delayed.
 If this happens, they'll have a food allergy for the rest of their life.

-Among the general population (both children and adults), 8 foods account for around 90% of all food allergies.
-These 8 most common food allergens are:
+Among the general population (both children and adults), 8 food groups account for around 90% of all food allergies.
+These 8 most common food groups are:

 - Cow's milk